salendron/hautzenbergerat/website/content/me.md

 ## Reach out to me

-You can find me on Twitter, my personal Instagram and also my Instagram account about photography.
+You can find me on [Twitter](https://twitter.com/salendron), [my personal Instagram](https://www.instagram.com/bhautzenberger/) and also [my Instagram account about photography](https://www.instagram.com/as_seen_by_my_camera).
+Source code I write in my free time can be found on [Github](https://github.com/salendron) and my professional profile can be found at [LinkedIn](https://at.linkedin.com/in/bruno-hautzenberger-5a5474a9).
 If you are really old school, you can also send an me an email to bhautzenberg[at]gmail.com.